Scroll to top

 Terrorism

-Mombasa and the Kenya Coast carry an elevated terrorism threat from Al-Shabaab and affiliated groups.
-Multiple attacks have occurred in Mombasa and the surrounding coast region over the past decade.
-The FCDO advises against all travel to within 60km of the Kenya-Somali border and cautions about the coast region broadly.
+Mombasa and the Kenya coast carry an elevated terrorism threat from Al-Shabaab and affiliated groups.
+Multiple attacks have occurred in Mombasa and the surrounding coast region, including the 2014 Likoni church attacks and attacks on police posts.
+The FCDO advises against all travel to within 60km of the Kenya-Somali border and specifically highlights the coast region as elevated risk.

 Armed Robbery

 Armed robbery, vehicle crime, and bag snatching are significant concerns in Mombasa.
-The port environment creates opportunities for organised criminal activity.
-Night movement substantially elevates risk.
+The port environment creates opportunities for organised criminal activity targeting logistics personnel and contractors.
+Night movement substantially elevates risk across most districts.

 Vetted operators with direct experience in Mombasa